AIP-235

 }

-• A parent field should be included, unless the resource being deleted is a top-level resource.
-If a caller sets this field, and the parent collection in the name of any resource being deleted does not match, the request must fail.
+field should be included, unless the resource being deleted is a top-level resource.
+If a caller sets this field, and the parent collection in the name of any resource being deleted does not match, the request must fail.- This field should be required if only 1 parent per request is allowed.

-• The field should identify the resource type that it references.
+- The field should identify the resource type that it references.

-• The comment for the field should document the resource pattern.
+- The comment for the field should document the resource pattern.

-• The request message must include a repeated field which accepts the resource names specifying the resources to delete.
-The field should be named names.
+resource names specifying the resources to delete.
+The field should be

-• The field should be required.
+.- The field should be required.

-• The field should identify the resource type that it references.
+- The field should identify the resource type that it references.

-• The comment for the field should document the resource pattern.
+- The comment for the field should document the resource pattern.

-• Other fields besides name may be "hoisted" from the standard Delete request.
-There is no way to allow for these fields to accept different values for different resources; if this is needed, use the alternative request message form.
+may be "hoisted" from the standard Delete request.
+There is no way to allow for these fields to accept different values for different resources; if this is needed, use the alternative request message form. - The request message must not contain any other required fields, and should not contain other optional fields except those described in this or another AIP.

-• The comment above the names field should document the maximum number of requests allowed.
+field should document the maximum number of requests allowed. - Filter-based matching must not be supported.

 Request message containing standard delete request messages